TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 16/Deuteronomy 16.17.md

 ---

-every man shall give as he is able, according to the blessing of Jehovah thy God which he hath given thee.
+every man shall give as he is able, according to the blessing of Yahweh your God which he has given you.